 Upon completion of the program, students will be prepared to:

-- Think critically and creatively, interpret texts and ideas associated with their program of study
+- Think critically and creatively as they interpret texts, ideas, and issues associated with their program of study

 - Engage in research and critical analysis within and across disciplines

-Individuals who successfully complete the program can go on to work as professionals in positions including: archeologist, archivist, sociologist, urban planner or writer.
+Individuals who successfully complete the program can go on to work as professionals in positions including archivist, editor, minister, educator, legislative assistant, non-profit organization manager, urban planner or writer.

 The Bachelor of Arts in Liberal Studies requires a total of 120 semester hours to complete including general education studies.
 Many students transfer in credits.
 If you have an associate degree or course credits from a regionally-accredited community or technical college, you may transfer qualifying credits toward a degree at Mercer University where we offer a comprehensive credit transfer policy.